-Division of Maternal-Fetal Medicine & Obstetrics
+Maternal-Fetal Medicine & Obstetrics

 We provide the full range of services and amenities for our patients with normal pregnancies, as well as specialized care as needed.
 Our patients have ready access to genetic counseling and prenatal diagnostic options including comprehensive and targeted ultrasounds, first trimester screening, chorionic villus sampling, amniocentesis and percutaneous umbilical blood sampling, among others.

-We provide outstanding care and support for complex fetal patients, expectant mothers and families at the Center for Fetal and Maternal Health provides (CFHM).
-Furthermore, our specialized Program for Placental Disorders within the CFHM provides comprehensive and collaborative care to pregnant women with abnormal placentation (previa, accrete, increta, or percreta).
-More
+We provide outstanding care and support for complex fetal patients, expectant mothers and families at our Fetal and Pregnancy Health Program.
+Furthermore, our specialized Program for Placental Disorders provides comprehensive and collaborative care to pregnant women with abnormal placentation (previa, accrete, increta or percreta).

 An important dimension of our clinical expertise is our teaching and research commitments.
 We train the next generation of obstetricians and gynecologists and maternal fetal medicine specialists who will be responsible for the care of women and advancement of the field in the future.
-This educational process is tightly integrated into our clinical care, and allows for outstanding and compassionate patient care in a highly supervised setting.
+This educational process is tightly integrated into our clinical care and allows for outstanding and compassionate patient care in a highly supervised setting.

 Our research involvement is extensive.
 Our Division engages in many clinical trials attempting to address important and unanswered questions.
 We have studies that cover a broad range of obstetrical care issues and encourage our patients to participate in these studies if they are so inclined.
 Additionally, our division is a part of leading research consortiums and collaborations, including March of Dimes Prematurity Research Center and the Maternal-Fetal Medicine Units Network research consortium.